tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

 In this exercise, you will extend the Front-End Application foundation to include a video player and Cognitive Services Insights for the Videos.

-### Step 1: Integrate Cosmos DB into front-end application
+### Task 1: Integrate Cosmos DB into front-end application

 1. Open the **ContosoLearning.sln** solution within Visual Studio 2017.